PeyratGit/PeyratGit/README.md

 - 🌱 I’m currently learning **React, Javascript and Solidity**

-- 👨‍💻 All of my projects are available at [https://www.clementpeyrat.com](https://www.clementpeyrat.com)
+- 👨‍💻 All of my projects are available at <a href="https://www.clementpeyrat.com" target="_blank">https://www.clementpeyrat.com</a>

 - 📫 How to reach me **peyrat.clement@gmail.com**